segmentio/segment-docs/src/connections/storage/data-lakes/comparison.md

 Variance in data types between Warehouses and Data Lakes don't happen often for booleans, strings, and timestamps, however it can occur for decimals and integers.

 If a bad data type is seen, such as text in place of a number or an incorrectly formatted date, Warehouses and Data Lakes attempt a best effort conversion to cast the fields to the target data type.
 Fields that cannot be casted may be dropped.
-[Contact us](https://segment.com/contact) if you want to correct data types in the schema and perform a [replay](/docs/guides/what-is-replay/) to ensure no data is lost.
+[Contact Segment Support](https://segment.com/contact){:target="_blank"} if you want to correct data types in the schema and perform a [replay](/docs/guides/what-is-replay/) to ensure no data is lost.

 ### Tables